sdcnku/micropython/docs/reference/asm_thumb2_hints_tips.rst

 The following code example demonstrates a nested (recursive) call: the classic Fibonacci sequence.
-Here, prior to a recursive call, the link register is saved along with other registers which program logic requires to be preserved.
+Here, prior to a recursive call, the link register is saved along with other registers which the program logic requires to be preserved.

 ::